Vue Error: Avoid Mutating a Prop Directly

 Conclusion

-Now you know why mutating props isn't a good idea, as well as how to use computed props instead.
+Now you know why mutating props isn't a good idea, as well as how to use computed refs instead.

-In my opinion, computed props are one of the most useful features of Vue.
+In my opinion, computed refs are one of the most useful features of Vue.
 You can do a ton of very useful patterns with them.

 If this still didn't fix your problem, or you have questions about this article, please reach out to me on Twitter.